-Our lab has long been at the forefront of research related to national and international security.
-Not only have we applied linguistic and natural language processing systems to better understand national security in traditional physical security arenas (e.g., national defense, terrorism), we have also analyzed the procesess by which political security may break down internally.
+Our lab has long been at the forefront of research related to international and national security.
+Not only have we applied linguistic and natural language processing systems to better understand security in traditional physical security arenas (e.g., national defense, terrorism), we have also analyzed the procesess by which political security may break down internally.
 This includes studying the psychology of group dissension, the effect of ecological stress on democracy and support for institutions (such as business), and the specific kind of persons that might be especially prone to division (such as authoritarians on both the left and right side of the political spectrum).
-We have studied these processes across a number of contexts relevant to national security, including business scenarios, environmental scenarios, and massive cross-cultural data-sets.
+We have studied these processes across a number of contexts relevant to security, including business scenarios, environmental scenarios, and massive cross-cultural data-sets.
 A list of some of our security-relevant work is below:

 Conway, L. G, III, Houck, S. C., Chan, L., Repke, M. A., & McFarland, J. (in press).
 The agreement paradox: How pressures for agreement can ultimately divide us.
 In J.-W. van Prooijen (Ed.), Current Issues in Social Psychology: Political Polarization.
 New York: Routledge.